-Bangladesh, only unofficial estimates on the total number of LEVs exist.
-According to a joint study by the Asia Foundation and Rahimafrooz these distributed assets can be incentivized Ltd., these vehicles were transporting around 25 million people across the country in 2017 general constitute a prime example for a [27].
+Virtual power plants (VPPs) depend on the Micromobility encompasses a range of LEVs.
+In Bangladesh, only unofficial estimates on the total number of LEVs exist.
+According to a joint study by the Asia Foundation and Rahimafrooz Ltd., these vehicles were transporting around through the electricity market itself.
+EVs in 100 million people across the country in 2017 [27].
 In terms of the overall number of vehicles, estimates range from two to five million across Bangladesh, all of which are primarily deployed to transport people rather than goods.
 This ubiquity of LEVs has led to a rapid transformation of the transportation sector, accompanied by an array of challenges for the country's electricity systems [28].